 In effect, HSAs have a triple tax benefit.
 All contributions are tax deductible.
 Investments grow tax-free and.
 HSA owners can make tax-free withdrawals for qualified medical expenses.

 9. Municipal bonds

-Old fashioned municipal bonds continue to be n attractive investment choice of high net worth individuals.
+Old fashioned municipal bonds continue to be an attractive investment choice of high net worth individuals.
 The interest income from municipal bonds is still tax exempt on a federal level.
 When the bondholders reside in the same state as the bond issuer, they can be exempted from state income taxes as well.
-Check out my post on municipal bond investing here.

 If you have any questions about your existing investment portfolio, reach out to me at email@example.com or +925-448-9880.

 You can also visit our Insights page where you can find helpful articles and resources on how to make better financial and investment decisions.

 About the author:

 Stoyan Panayotov, CFA is the founder and CEO of Babylon Wealth Management, a fee-only investment advisory firm based in Walnut Creek, CA. Babylon Wealth Management offers personalized wealth management and financial planning services to individuals and families.
 To learn more visit our Private Client Services page here.
 Additionally, we offer Outsourced Chief Investment Officer services to professional advisors (RIAs), family offices, endowments, defined benefit plans, and other institutional clients.
 To find out more visit our OCIO page here.